-For most primary school councils, there are several possible categories of membership:
+For most primary school councils, there are three possible categories of membership:

-- A mandated elected parent member category more than one-third of the total members must be from this category.
-Department employees can be parent members at their child's school as long as they are not engaged in work at the school. - A mandated elected school employee member category members of this category may make up no more than one-third of the total membership of school council.
-The principal of the school is automatically one of these members. - An optional community member category members are co-opted by a decision of the council because of their special skills, interests or experiences.
-Department employees are not eligible to be community members.
+- A mandated elected Parent member category more than one-third of the total members must be from this category.
+DET employees can be Parent members at their child's school as long as they are not engaged in work at the school - A mandated elected DET employee member category members of this category may make up no more than one-third of the total membership of school council.
+The principal of the school is automatically one of these members - An optional Community member category members are co-opted by a decision of the council because of their special skills, interests or experiences.
+DET employees are not eligible to be Community members.